swaptacular/swpt_trade/README.md

 # service to make a resonable estimate for the maximum possible
 # losses coming form negative interest rates.
 This variable
 # specifies the period during which it is highly likely that all
-# the outgoing transfers will be successfully performed.
-The
+# scheduled outgoing transfers will be successfully performed.
-# default is 2 hours.
-As a rule of thumb, this period should be
+# The default is 2 hours.
+As a rule of thumb, this period should
-# twice as big as the TURN_PHASE2_DURATION period.
+# be twice as big as the TURN_PHASE2_DURATION period.
 TRANSFERS_HEALTHY_MAX_COMMIT_DELAY=3h

 # For each arranged transfer, a very small portion of the
 # transferred amount will be seized as a reward for performing a
-# transaction that is beneficial to all the participants.
-This
+# transaction that is beneficial for all the participants (and as
-# variable specifies how big the seized portion is.
-The default
+# a safety-margin as well).
+This variable specifies how big the
+# seized portion is.
+The default is "1e-5", wich means that
-# is "1e-5", wich means that 0.001% of the amount will be seized.
+# 0.001% of the amount will be seized.
 TRANSFERS_AMOUNT_CUT=1e-6

 # Connection string for this worker's PostgreSQL database server.